kstenerud/dogma/README.md

 The primary use case for Dogma is to describe text and binary grammars in a formalized way in documentation.
 Such a format must therefore be human-accessible, while also being concise and unambiguous.

-### Better expressivity
+### Better expressiveness

 Binary formats tend to be structured in much more complicated ways than text formats in order to optimize for speed, throughput, or ease-of-processing.
-A metalanguage for describing such data will require much more expressivity than current metalanguages allow.
-Better expressivity reduces boilerplate and improves readability even in text format descriptions.
+A metalanguage for describing such data will require much more expressiveness than current metalanguages allow.
+Better expressiveness reduces boilerplate and improves readability even in text format descriptions.

 * **Repetition**: Any expression can have repetition applied to it, for a specific number of occurrences or a range of occurrences.
 * **Bindings**: Some constructs (such as here documents or length delimited fields) require access to previously decoded values.
 Dogma supports assigning decoded values to variables.
 * **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
-* **Grouping**: Grouping expressions together is an obvious convenince that most other BNF offshoots have already adopted.
+* **Grouping**: Grouping expressions together is an obvious convenience that most other BNF offshoots have already adopted.
 * **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for Dogma to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
 * **Whitespace not significant**: Many BNF notations (including the original BNF) assign meaning to whitespace (for example: whitespace as concatenation, or linefeeds to mark the end of a rule).
 This is bad from a UX perspective because it makes things harder for a human to parse in many circumstances, and reduces the ways in which a rule can be expressed over multiple lines.